Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Know How Involved to Get During the Mating Process

-Most experts recommend letting nature take its course during the actual mating, and this is more likely to be successful if the two dogs have already established a rapport.
-However, sometimes nature needs a little encouragement.
+Most experts recommend letting nature take its course during the mating, which is more likely to be successful if the two dogs have already established a rapport.
+However, sometimes, nature needs a little encouragement.

-You may need to be around to calm your dog or to encourage them to begin the mating process.
-Someone may need to hold the bitch so the male can mount her, or someone may need to hold the male in place so he doesn’t pull out prematurely.
+You may need to be around to calm your dog or encourage them to begin mating.
+Someone may need to hold the female so the male can mount her, or someone may need to hold the male in place so he doesn’t pull out prematurely.

-You need to be careful not to be too involved, though, as this may be off-putting and discourage copulation.
-The idea is to provide the bare minimum of assistance and to leave the lovers to their own devices otherwise.
+You need to be careful not to be too involved since it may be off-putting and discourage copulation.
+The idea is to provide the bare minimum of assistance.

 Divider 8